Ghost (physics): Faddeev–Popov ghosts

+Person A tries to describe the motion of X particle, but his description consists of too many unnecessary, unphysical variables —many of which don't correspond to anything real or observable.
+This exact same thing occurs in gauge theories due to their symmetry properties.
+To remove these unphysical variables, the physicists Ludvig Faddeev and Victor Popov introduced the Faddeev–Popov ghosts, which act like virtual erasers, eliminating the contributions of unphysical variables, and ensuring that only the physical ones exist, preserving the gauge invariance.

+They are named after Ludvig Faddeev and Victor Popov.

 Goldstone bosons

-Goldstone bosons are sometimes referred to as ghosts.
-Mainly, when speaking about the vanishing bosons of the spontaneous symmetry breaking of the electroweak symmetry through the Higgs mechanism.
+Goldstone bosons are sometimes referred to as ghosts, mainly when speaking about the vanishing bosons of the spontaneous symmetry breaking of the electroweak symmetry through the Higgs mechanism.
 These good ghosts are artifacts of gauge fixing.
 The longitudinal polarization components of the W and Z bosons correspond to the Goldstone bosons of the spontaneously broken part of the electroweak symmetry SU(2)⊗U(1), which, however, are not observable.
 Because this symmetry is gauged, the three would-be Goldstone bosons, or ghosts, are "eaten" by the three gauge bosons (W± and Z) corresponding to the three broken generators; this gives these three gauge bosons a mass, and the associated necessary third polarization degree of freedom.

 Bad ghosts

 "Bad ghosts" represent another, more general meaning of the word "ghost" in theoretical physics: states of negative norm, or fields with the wrong sign of the kinetic term, such as Pauli–Villars ghosts, whose existence allows the probabilities to be negative thus violating unitarity.

-Ghost particles could obtain the symmetry or break it in gauge fields.
-The "good ghost" particles actually obtain the symmetry by unchanging the "gauge fixing Lagrangian" in a gauge transformation, while bad ghost particles break the symmetry by bringing in the non-abelian G-matrix which does change the symmetry, and this was the main reason to introduce the gauge covariant and contravariant derivatives.